eduvpn/documentation/FROM_2_TO_3.md

 $ sudo apt autoremove --purge
 ```

+**NOTE**: if not all packages were installed, the above command will exit with
+an error.
+Remove the packages that you do not have installed from the list (the
+output well tell you which are not installed) and run it again!

-Make sure you also remove any lingering files from `/etc/openvpn/server`, if
+Make sure you also remove any lingering files from `/etc/openvpn/server`.
-any.

 ## Install 3.x